-Somebody asked me Anthony Crosby) the other day if it was always my dream to be a blogger when I grew up (Ok, honestly, nobody has ever asked me that.
-But, for the sake of this introduction, just go with it).
-And to that question, I would answer “no”.
-One reason is that “blogging” wasn’t even a word when I was young, and the second reason is that my dream was to get involved with film!
+Somebody asked me (Anthony Crosby) the other day if it was always my dream to be a blogger when I grew up.
+(Ok, honestly, nobody has ever asked me that.
+However, for the sake of this introduction, go with it).
+To answer that question, I would say “no.” One reason is that “blogging” wasn’t even a word when I was young, and the second reason is that my dream was to get involved with film!
 Writing scripts for television shows, directing blockbuster Hollywood movies…that was my goal!
 I would even force my siblings into helping me recreate the original Star Wars movie in my backyard with toys and really bad acting.
 Yes, I was a total nerd.
-But alas, seeing my name on the silver screen didn’t exactly come to be.
-Which is fine!
-Because I would say, the next best thing to working in Tinsel Town is being able to sit down and hear the story of someone whose life very well could be produced into a major motion picture!
+However, alas, seeing my name on the silver screen didn’t exactly come to be.
+That is fine!
+It’s all right because the next best thing to working in Tinsel Town is being able to sit down and hear the story of someone whose life could be produced into a major motion picture!
 That was the case, this week, as I sat down with Elko County Commissioner, Delmo Andreozzi.
-The word “fascinating” probably came out of my mouth a dozen times throughout our interview, and our conversation truly was.
+The word “fascinating” probably came out of my mouth a dozen times throughout our interview, and our conversation indeed was.
 So, without further ado, let me share what Mr. Andreozzi had to say.

 You can stay caught up on everything going on around here at AAT by checking out our “Stay Connected” page!
 Make sure you never miss a feature!

 Anthony Around Town is brought to you by our awesome sponsors at: